grpc/grpc.io/content/en/docs/guides/retry.md

   "tokenRatio": 0.1
 }
 ```

+For each server, the gRPC client tracks a `token_count` (initially set to `maxTokens`).
+Failed RPCs decrement the count by 1, successful RPCs increment it by  `tokenRatio`.
+If the `token_count` falls below half of `maxTokens`, retries are paused until the count recovers.

 Further, hedging is a complementary feature to retries and can be configured similarly.
 For more details, see the [hedging guide].